AnnaKThomas/AnnaKThomas.github.io/README.md

 # A little _bit_ about me

-<p>My name is Anna Thomas and I am a second-year student at Lehigh University studying Applied Mathematics and Computer Science.
+> My name is Anna Thomas and I am a second-year student at Lehigh University studying Applied Mathematics and Computer Science.
-I am from Ann Arbor, Michigan, but also grew up in Japan and Germany.
+> I am from Ann Arbor, Michigan, but also grew up in Japan and Germany.

-<p>This page is a collection of the data visualizations I have created for the Data Storytelling (COMM 198) course from Spring 2019 semester.</p>
+> This page is a collection of the data visualizations I have created for the Data Storytelling (COMM 198) course from Spring 2019 semester.